zarbaab/myAllFlutterProjects/README.md

 ## Features

 - **Interactive Keys**: Play colorful musical keys and enjoy different sounds.
-- **Multiple Themes**: Switch between two different color and sound themes for a unique experience.
-- **Customization**: Change the color and sound of each key manually.

 - **Responsive Design**: Optimized for various screen sizes, from mobile phones to tablets.

 ## Getting Started